studersi/test-4/tutorial-2/README.md

-##Tutorial 2 - Configuring a minimal Apache server
+##Configuring a minimal Apache server

 ###What are we doing?